 This question requires reflection.
 You are encouraged you to read Brenda Steinberg's Harvard Business Review article titled, Are You Ready to be Coached?
 Ms. Steinberg finds seven core characteristics that differentiate people who benefit from coaching versus those who don't:

 7. Ability to ask for support

-It's easy.
-Just go to Mark's calendar on any of our web pages and schedule an appointment to arrange a time to talk and discuss your goals for coaching and set up a sample coaching session.
+It's easy: Just go to the calendar on any of our web pages and schedule an appointment to arrange a time to talk and discuss your goals for coaching, as well as set up a sample coaching session.
 Alternatively, feel free to fill out your information on the Contact tab and we will follow up with you to discuss more.